prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>VolumeMounts allows configuration of additional VolumeMounts on the output StatefulSet definition.
+<p>VolumeMounts allows the configuration of additional VolumeMounts.</p>
-VolumeMounts specified will be appended to other VolumeMounts in the prometheus container, that are generated as a result of StorageSpec objects.</p>
+<p>VolumeMounts will be appended to other VolumeMounts in the &lsquo;prometheus&rsquo;
+container, that are generated as a result of StorageSpec objects.</p>
 </td>
 </tr>
 <tr>